The Longest Day

 Feeling fairly spiffy, I went back to the Bryant Park tent, and joined the crowd for the Carolina Hererra runway show.
 Standing room was all I could get, but I bumped into Chani, a writer for Fashionista.com with whom I’d enjoyed some fun conversation on the standing room line previously.
 She had a colleague, Julie, with her as well.
 The show was about half an hour late, and we didn’t get seats, but we did get to see the beautiful, classic clothes that typify Carolina Hererra.
 They collection was supposedly inspired by the freedom and artistic expression of Vienna just before the 20’s, evoking the feeling of effortless glamour.
 The clothes were beautifully cut, in subdued colors.
 My favorite was a silk gorgette gown in brown and ivory gown with a flowing ruffle.
 If I had pots of money, I would have bought several of these elegant fashions (a girl can dream, can’t she)?.
 Once in the main lobby, we immediately went en masse to the line for Oscar de la Renta.
 For this biggie, we didn’t even get in the standing room line, so we remained on our feet another half an hour and watched the show from inside the tent, on the monitor.
 Beautiful clothes, but I found it hard to concentrate due to my throbbing feet.

-ODR over, I wandered around the neighborhood for a while.
-I stopped by an event on the wrong day (it’s tomorrow).
-Embarassing, perhaps, but they did give me the wrong date!
+The fashion show over, I wandered around the neighborhood for a while.
+I stopped by an event on a wrong day (it’s tomorrow).
+Embarrassing, perhaps, but they did give me the wrong date!

-I found Chani (again) near the entrance and discovered that Courtney Cox Arquette was due to arrive to promote Kinerase–an event that we were not exactly invited to but as usual, were allowed to watch standing from the back.
+I discovered that Courtney Cox Arquette was due to arrive to promote Kinerase–an event that we were not exactly invited to but as usual, were allowed to watch standing from the back.
 She looked lovely on a demure, high necked day dress, although she didn’t know what designer she was wearing (you’ve got to be prepared–it’s fashion week, after all).

 …I think I figured out where he got the ladies birkin bag!!!!